js2264/Bioc-workshop/content/Introduction/01_Presentation.md

 ## Overview

-This course aims at making R/Bioconductor package development at one's reach.
-It is specifically designed for biologists and newer bioinformaticians who may find themselves using R/Bioconductor packages and who wish to expand their programatic toolkit.
+This course aims at making `Bioconductor` package development at one's reach.
+It is specifically designed for biologists and newer bioinformaticians who may find themselves using `R/Bioconductor` packages and who wish to expand their programatic toolkit.

-Overall, this course will help the attendees gain accurate insights in fundamental notions required for proper R/Bioconductor package development.
-We will cover key theory concepts about package development and Bioconductor ecosystem, supported by a range of demonstration and exercises, to get a complete understanding of all the steps of package development.
+Overall, this course will help the attendees gain accurate insights in the fundamental notions required for proper `R/Bioconductor` package development.
+We will cover key theory concepts about package development and `Bioconductor` ecosystem, supported by a range of demonstration and exercises, to get a complete understanding of all the steps of package development.

 Throughout this workshop, we will put an emphasis on the best practices for developing a package embedded in the `R/Bioconductor` ecosystem.